martinjaros/thesis/sources/3-video.md

 Buffers are exchanged between the kernel and the application.
 When the buffer is enqueued, it will be available for the kernel to capture data to it.
 When the buffer is dequeued, kernel will not access the buffer and application may read the data.
-After all buffer are enqueued application starts the stream.
+After all buffers are enqueued, application starts the stream.
 Polling is used to wait for the kernel until it fills the buffer, buffer should not be accessed simultaneously by the kernel and the application.
 After processing the buffer, application should return it back to the kernel queue.
 Note that buffers should be properly unmapped by the application after stopping the stream.
+The video capture process is described in the following diagram.

 ![V4L2 capture][v4l2capture]

 Source code for simple video capture is in [video capture example](#video-capture-example) appendix.
 The image format is specified using the little-endian four-character code (FOURCC).
 V4L2 defines several formats and provides `v4l2_fourcc()` macro to create a format code from four characters.
-As described later in the [graphics subsystem](#graphics-subsystem) chapter, graphics uses natively the RGB4 format.
+As described later in the [graphics subsystem (2.3)](#graphics-subsystem) chapter, graphics uses natively the RGB4 format.
 This format is defined as a single plane with one sample per pixel and four bytes per sample.
 These bytes represents red, green and blue channel values respectively.
 Image size is therefore $width \cdot height \cdot 4$ bytes.
 Many image sensors however support YUV color-space, for example the YU12 format.